 I have spun both fact and fiction into this epic tale, drawing from historical facts about the Barton family as well as facts surrounding: Jesse and Frank James; Cole, Jim, Bob, and John Younger; William Quantrill; Bloody-Bill Anderson; Clell Miller; Charlie Pitts; Bill Chadwell; Belle Starr; Judge Shirley; Allen Pinkerton; General George Armstrong Custer; Capitan Leander McNelly; Dan Rice; and many others as well as drawing from the many accounts of the Northfield, Minnesota bank robbery and the ensuing manhunt.
 The story roughly takes place over a ten-year period from the end of the Civil War in 1865 to the presidential election in 1876.

 As it happens, the year 1876 marks a watershed in American history.
-Many tectonic events converged during the proceeding decade that have in many ways set the foundations of the America in which we live today.
+Many tectonic events converged during the preceding decade that have in many ways set the foundations of the America in which we live today.
 From the purchase of the Alaska territory, the completion of the first transcontinental railroad, the rise of the Pinkerton National Detective Agency (later to evolve into today’s FBI), the opening of the last Indian lands in the Dakotas, and the celebration of America’s first centennial, to the globalization of the ice trade, the establishment of America’s modern day Christmas traditions, the discovery of the telephone, the death of George Armstrong Custer at the Battle of the Little Big Horn, the running of the first Kentucky Derby, the demise of the James-Younger Gang in Northfield, Minnesota, and the contested presidential election of 1876 which led to the sudden decision to withdraw federal troops and end southern reconstruction, resulting in the loss of civil rights for millions of newly freed slaves for nearly one hundred years.
 All these events and many more have been woven into the story, each playing a role in helping to set the stage and propel the plot forward.
 In writing this fictional account, I found it necessary to include a few historical facts, believing we are all products of the times in which we live.
 Bill Barton and Lucy Breeden were no different.

 This is a work of fiction, none of the characters or events depicted in this story are intended to represent any true persons either living or deceased or their true actions or intentions or any actual historical events.
 This fictional novel is at best a flight of fancy based on a long-held Barton family myth.
 The author’s intent is to entertain, not to inform readers of the accurate recounting of historical persons, facts, or events.
 The author reserves the right to leave the writing of history to historians.
 As to those things that may be plausible, the author believes the realm of the possible is limited only by an understanding of the facts and your own imagination.